Support during your degree

 Graduate School Sub-Committee

-The Graduate School Sub-Committee (GSSC) oversees the policy and strategy development for postgraduate research and has representatives from services and faculties across UWE Bristol as well as representatives from within the research student body.
+The Graduate School Sub-Committee (GSSC) oversees the policy and strategy development for postgraduate research and has representatives from services and colleges across UWE Bristol as well as representatives from within the research student body.

 The Committee champions research student matters within UWE Bristol and addresses concerns or issues affecting our students as well as showcasing their achievements and highlighting their impact within the wider research community.